SQream/sqream_docs/troubleshooting/retrieving_execution_plan_output_using_studio.rst

 Retrieving Execution Plan Output
 ================================

+You can retrieve the execution plan output either after the query execution has completed, in the case of a hanging query, or if you suspect no progress is being made.

 1. In the **Result Panel**, select **Execution Details View** |icon-execution-details-view|.

 	The **Execution Tree** window opens.